vaishnavijawalkar16/Travellens/README.md

 ```

 ### Step 6: Connect Express App
-Ensure your Node server's `.env` configuration has the correct EC2 endpoint pointing to the FastAPI service:
+Ensure your Node server's `.env` configuration has the correct EC2 endpoint pointing to your own personal FastAPI service:
 ```env
 AI_SERVICE_URL=http://your-aws-ec2-public-ip:8000/search
 ```

+> [!WARNING]
+> **Use Your Own AWS Server Endpoint Only**: Do not use or attempt to query external AWS endpoints.
+As these cloud instances are run on private, personal AWS accounts, they are strictly restricted and will fail to respond.
+You must complete steps 1–5 on your own personal AWS account, configure your own security groups, and populate `AI_SERVICE_URL` with your own machine's IP.

 Restart your Node server.
 The console should display a heartbeat success log:
 ```text
 Checking AI Service connectivity... (http://your-aws-ec2-public-ip:8000)